martinamattioli/conexa-news/conexa-news/README.md

 ## 🔧 Additional Setup

-Before running the project, make sure to add the .env file to the root directory.
+Before running the project, make sure to have the .env file in the root directory.

 ---